Boston Police Officer DJ Simmonds, Who Was Killed From Injuries In Marathon Bombing, Honored With Playground

 “It is, in fact, a tribute to an outstanding young man who has left an indelible mark on all of us here in Randolph,” said Randolph Councilman Ken Clifton.

 Simmonds died in 2014 from injuries he suffered a year earlier when a bomb went off near him in Watertown during a police shootout with the Boston Marathon bombers.
-He was 28.READ MORE: Rally-Goers March In Copley Square, Calling For Peace In The Middle East
+He was 28.READ MORE: 'Unthinkable Loss': 2 Cousins Drown While Skipping Rocks At Waldo Lake In Brockton

 His former partner said Simmonds was an excellent role model who mastered the secret of community policing.